 preservation and protection of forest and wildlife which is interlinked with the

-tradition and socio-
+tradition and socio- cultural life of tribal society.

-He gave emphasis on creation of Tiger Protection Force for Namdapha Tiger Reserve and the issue was taken up by him with the Union Minister of State (E & F) at Delhi,
+and the issue was taken up by him with the Union Minister of State (E & F) at Delhi,

 The minister informed about the present global environmental scenario and its related

 Park to avail the packages given by the Govt. of India for their rehabilitation outside

 He advised the Department of Environment and Forests to convene a meeting with the

 PCCF and Principal Secretary (E & F), the PCCF (WL & BD) & CF and Field Director,

 Namdapha Tiger Reserve to discuss and formulate Projects on Eco-Tourism Schemes to